 To finish off dinner, we had rolled pancakes filled with dulche de leche – a sweet but perfect treat!

-Review: El Porteno, trendy restaurant near the Pantheon
+Review: El Porteno Roma, trendy restaurant near the Pantheon

-El Porteno is definitely a trendy restaurant which excels for people-watching.
+El Porteno Roma is definitely one of Rome’s trendiest restaurants which excels for people-watching.
 The clientele is well groomed and young.
 At the end of the meal, Argentinian boiled sweets are brought to the table.

 If you’re interested in exploring a South American vibe when in Rome, I would also recommend South American restaurant Casa Marcelo.
 For more great steaks, Meaters Brace Bar near Ponte Milvio is a must.